 Law and disorder

 A controversial hunting law amendment has recently been approved in parliament, and those groups fighting bird trapping are now waiting to hear the results.

-The proposals for the amendment included a clause that would allow certain game birds to be eaten in restaurants, providing the birds have been cooked in advance by the hunters.
-The songbird dish ambelopoulia remains a black market trade, but allowing game birds to be served in restaurants could make control of the illegal dish very difficult.
+The proposals for the amendment included a clause that would allow restaurants to serve the illegal dish known as ambelopoulia, providing the birds have been cooked in advance by the hunters.
+The dish is currently a black market trade, but the amendment could bring it above ground.